Skip to main content

 The NQSW Supported Year may result in some changes to the types of referrals we receive and how we go about our work.

-• NQSW employers will have a more active role in how they support NQSWs and are more likely to be aware of deficient professional practice issues at an early stage.
+• NQSW employers will have a more active role in how they support NQSWs and are more likely to be aware of practice issues at an early stage.
+However, the Supported Year’s developmental approach should allow these issues to be identified and addressed early on, preventing escalation to deficient professional practice.

-• Where relevant, there may be questions of whether the NQSW received adequate support, in line with the NQSW Supported Year guidance and we may need to investigate this to see if it provides the NQSW with mitigation.
+• Where relevant, there may be questions of whether the NQSW received adequate support, in line with the NQSW Supported Year guidance and we may need to find out more about this to see if it impacts on our decision.

 Background

-The NQSW Supported Year becomes mandatory from 1 October 2024 and NQSW employers must meet the Definitions of employer support.
+The NQSW Supported Year became mandatory from 1 October 2024 and NQSW employers must meet the Definitions of employer support.
+The SSSC’s Code of Practice for Social Service Employers requires them to provide the required level of professional learning and development during the Supported Year.

 The NQSW Supported Year aims to offer support and development opportunities for those starting out in their career through a more consistent approach to induction, professional supervision and protected learning time.

-There will be supervision milestones at six weeks, mid-year, end of year and during the employer’s annual professional development review process.
+There will be development discussions at six weeks, mid-year, end of year and during the employer’s annual professional development review process.
 These will focus on mandatory requirements such as meeting continuous professional learning (CPL) and on the core elements of the role.

 The NQSW Supported Year is a defined pathway in our CPL for registrants

-At the end of year review point, employers need to validate the NQSW’s progress and CPL before the NQSW submits these to the SSSC.
+At the end of year review point, employers need to endorse the NQSW's progress and CPL before the NQSW submits these to the SSSC.

 Find lots of information and resources on the NQSW Supported Year website.